Battle of Marseille: 15–29 August

-Softening up using heavy bombers to attack gun positions around Marseilles began on 12 August, the city had few anti aircraft defences.
+Softening up using heavy bombers to attack gun positions around Marseille began on 12 August, the city had few anti aircraft defences.
 The 23/24 attacks scored some direct hits on gun positions in the Marseille area and roaming fighter bombers took on targets of opportunity.

 On 21 August the approaches to Marseille were cut, isolating the Marseille garrison.
 Units closed in on the suburbs.
 The Germans blew up the Marseille Transporter Bridge to try to block the port.

-Ordered to clear the suburbs of Marseille, on 24 August 3rd Algerian Infantry Division occupied the centre of Marseilles.
+Ordered to clear the suburbs of Marseille, on 24 August 3rd Algerian Infantry Division occupied the centre of Marseille.
 General Joseph de Goislard de Monsabert decided that with the Resistance rising up and 1st Combat Command moving on the Old Port, he would call upon the Germans to surrender, but was refused.

 Pockets of resistance were mopped up on 26 August.
 A German explosive-controlled boat attack on minesweepers sweeping channels to the port was broken up, and eight were sunk.

 The main German resistance centred on the old fort of St Nicolas.
 French artillery opened up on the fort and after two days it was clear that resistance was futile and the Marseille garrison surrendered on 27 August.
 On 29 August marines from the cruisers USS Augusta and USS Philadelphia accepted the surrender of Germans on the fortified harbour islands.

 French casualties were over 1,800 and they took 11,000 prisoners.